Top of the page

 If symptoms are severe or not responding to treatment, ask your doctor for a referral to a specialist who knows how to treat ME/CFS.

 It's common to also have depression or anxiety along with a chronic condition like ME/CFS.
-So you may also be referred to a psychologist or psychiatrist for treatment.
+So you may also be referred to a physiatrist, psychologist, or psychiatrist for treatment.

 Doctors use a specific list of symptoms to diagnose ME/CFS.
 Sometimes they may have you track your symptoms, activity, and rest in a diary.
 Since symptoms of ME/CFS can be similar to other conditions, doctors may do additional tests to confirm a diagnosis of ME/CFS.
 Or they may use a variety of tests to rule out other conditions.

-Based on your symptoms, the doctor may do additional tests to look for signs of a chronic infection, autoimmune disease, or low levels of hormones.
+Based on your symptoms, the doctor may do tests to look for other causes of your symptoms, including signs of a chronic infection, autoimmune disease, or low levels of hormones.
+These tests might include:

 If there is a concern about your immune system, your doctor may refer you to another specialist like an immunologist.

-Since there is not yet a cure for ME/CFS, the keys to living with ME/CFS are learning how to pace your activities and treating your symptoms.
+There isn't a cure yet for ME/CFS.
+So the keys to living with ME/CFS are learning how to pace your activities and treating your symptoms.
+Find a primary doctor who understands ME/CFS, knows how to treat it, and helps you feel supported.

 Start by listing your worst symptoms—the ones that make it hardest to get through the day.
 With your doctor, focus first on treating those symptoms.
 Decide whether a specialist might be helpful for any of them.